Ainakota/Corona-Vaccine-Sentiment-Analysis/README.md

 To identify pockets of positive and negative emotion across Canada, these sentiments will be combined with geographic information.
 The popularity of good vs. negative tweets across several English-speaking countries will be compared through an analysis of retweets and likes.

-The data set can be found [here](https://www.kaggle.com/datasets/gpreda/pfizer-vaccine-tweets).
+The dataset can be accessed by clicking [here](https://www.kaggle.com/datasets/gpreda/pfizer-vaccine-tweets) to go to the Kaggle website.